Updated on

-Transient Ischemic Attack (TIA): Nursing Diagnoses & Care Plans
+Transient Ischemic Attack (TIA): Nursing Diagnoses, Care Plans, Assessment & Interventions

 A transient ischemic attack (TIA) is a short episode of symptoms resembling a stroke.
-Since a TIA or “mini-stroke” only lasts a few minutes and doesn’t harm the brain permanently, it is frequently disregarded.
-However, this is a mistake, as a TIA may be a warning sign of a future stroke.
+A TIA or “mini-stroke” only lasts a few minutes and doesn’t harm the brain permanently.
+However, a TIA may be a warning sign of a future stroke.

-With a TIA, blood flow to the brain is temporarily obstructed and only causes a temporary blockage with no lasting effects.
-Symptoms of a TIA are similar to that of a stroke but resolve within 24 hours.
+With a TIA, blood flow to the brain is only temporarily obstructed and does not cause lasting effects.
+Symptoms of a TIA are similar to those of a stroke but usually resolve within minutes.

 The following are common warning signs of a TIA: